 Each theme had their own unique set of bonus features that are available to the player to trigger.
 As there isn't much depth to the games compared to console games, there is a heavy focus on the player experience such as how everything is presented and fed back to the player.
 As the Producer and Designer were at the head office in Chicago, we were constantly sending builds up for review and getting feedback during the early stages to ensure that we had the experience and game flow correct early on.

 A lot of focus and testing is placed on the strict technical requirements that states and countries have for these games which centre around accuracy, reliability and accountability.
 Common test cases being able to return to the same state if the machine is power cycled and being able to look at the games history if a dispute is raised from the player.

-Examples include the Bazooka Budz Augmented Reality mobile app which I took ownership mid project and carried it through to release on both the Apple and Google Play Stores.
+This included the Bazooka Budz Augmented Reality mobile app which I took ownership mid project and carried it through to release on both the Apple and Google Play Stores.
 Another was Happy Interactions which I oversaw as tech lead evaluating and experimenting with various hardware looking at what could be used pending the environment of the application.

 The interactive department was still relatively new and I was able to bring my industry experience to the team, mentoring the junior programmers, providing further feedback for usability within the apps, driving development processes and adapting them for a production driven company.

-At the same time, I learned the process of how the sales teams pitches ideas to perspective clients and with that understanding I could frame my estimations in the correct context and highlight potential issues and/or provide further creative input to the pitches.
+This was a challenge as the workflows that were in place and the managers were used to a linear schedule of production rather then a typical software iteration development cycle which made quotes difficult to calculate up front.
+Over time, I learned more about the process of the how the sales teas pitched ideas to perspective clients which helped frame my estimations in the correct context and highlight potential issues and/or provide further creative input to the pitches.